-Our partnership with Sleepstation enables Anglican ordinands, clergy, retiress and their spouses/partners, including those who are divorced, separated or widowed, to access a clinically-validated online programme designed to address the problems of insomnia and poor quality sleep.
+Our partnership with Sleepstation enables Anglican ordinands, clergy, retirees and their spouses/partners, including those who are divorced, separated or widowed, to access a clinically validated online programme designed to address the problems of insomnia and poor quality sleep.

 Sleepstation offers a web-based programme, approved by the NHS in the UK since 2012, with a user-friendly interface.
 Participants in the programme complete therapy sessions in their own time, with proactive and reactive support from Sleepstation when needed.

 We have also worked with Sleepstation to produce a downloadable guide to achieving better sleep.